asha23/arlo-timber-framework/README.md

 There is information for 3 environments contained here, development, production and staging.
 Filling out this information correctly will make sites easier to deploy as it will auto-detect which database to use depending on your environment.

+Add your ACF Pro key to here as well.

 ## Notes on the .gitignore.

 This installation by default ignores everything but your theme.
 You will need to create a deployment of wordpress on your production environment and run composer install.